Which organelle is present in plant cells but absent in animal ce... | Channels for Pearson+

 1

-Identify the organelles listed in the problem: Golgi apparatus, Mitochondria, Chloroplast, and Nucleus.
+Begin by understanding the function of each organelle listed in the options.
+Ribosomes are responsible for protein synthesis and are found in both plant and animal cells.

-Understand the function and presence of each organelle in plant and animal cells.
+Mitochondria are known as the powerhouse of the cell, generating ATP through cellular respiration, and are present in both plant and animal cells.

-Recall that the Golgi apparatus is involved in modifying, sorting, and packaging proteins and lipids, and is present in both plant and animal cells.
+The nucleus is the control center of the cell, containing genetic material, and is found in both plant and animal cells.

-Remember that mitochondria are the powerhouse of the cell, generating ATP through cellular respiration, and are also present in both plant and animal cells.
+Chloroplasts are organelles that conduct photosynthesis, converting light energy into chemical energy stored in glucose.
+They contain chlorophyll, which gives plants their green color.

 Watch next